Robust Standard Errors and OLS Standard Errors

 In the above formula, the residual variance is constant because it is one of the assumptions of OLS.
 As a result, all the values of residual variance in the matrix “theta” are constant as well.

-This signifies the importance of the assumption of homoscedasticity in OLS.
-The calculation of Standard Errors is based entirely on this assumption.
+This further signifies the importance of the assumption of homoscedasticity in OLS.
+Furthermore, the calculation of Standard Errors is based entirely on this assumption.

 Suppose, the model suffers from the problem of heteroscedasticity.
-It will violate the assumption of constant variance.
+Then, it will violate the assumption of constant variance.
 But, the OLS standard errors are still calculated with the assumption of homoscedasticity.
 Therefore, the OLS standard errors will not be reliable in the presence of heteroscedasticity.

 Since the confidence intervals and P-values are estimated with the help of standard errors, the entire system of testing the significance of coefficients breaks down.
 The results will not be reliable because they are based on the assumption of constant variance.
 Whereas, the model suffers from heteroscedasticity or non-constant variance of residuals.